WTTJ/welcome-ui/packages/ConnectedField/README.md

 ## Documentation

-See the [documentation](http://welcome-ui.com/fields/connected-field) or [package source](https://github.com/WTTJ/welcome-ui/tree/v1.6.0/packages/ConnectedField) for more details.
+See the  [package source](https://github.com/WTTJ/welcome-ui/tree/v1.6.0/packages/ConnectedField) for more details.